-It was illegal for them to have these separate meetings.
+It was illegal for them to have these, these separate meetings.
 So in Holland, they would be tolerated.
 And so they set their goal to do that.
 And even getting to Holland was not easy.
-Twice they met with great difficulties.
-And we spell out the details of that in the film.
-But the bottom line is they finally by God's grace, they make it to Holland.
-And they get tolerated and they enjoy good years of fellowship at first and it's all great.
-But then, after a while, after about 10 years, the hours were so difficult, and worst of all their children were starting to be lured away by the ways of the worldly Dutch youth.
-And by this time they had heard about Jamestown and the fact that it was a permanent British establishment in North America.
-And so they basically decided, well, let's go to the northern parts of Virginia.
-So that was what their goal was.
-To go to America.
-And they would do it piecemeal, sending out a group of about 50.
-Actually a little bit more than that at first, but they were using two boats, or planning to use two boats and one of them proved unseaworthy.
+Twice they met with great difficulty.
+We spell out the details of that in the film, but the bottom line is they finally, by God's grace, they make it to Holland.
+And they get tolerated and they enjoy good years of fellowship at first, and it's all great.

+But then, after a while, after about 10 years, the hours were so difficult, and worst of all their children were starting to be lured away by the ways of the world, by the Dutch youth.
+And by this time, they had heard about Jamestown and the fact that it was a permanent British establishment in North America.
+So they basically decided, well, let's go to the northern parts of Virginia.
+So that was what their goal was to go to, to go to America and they would do it piecemeal, sending out a group of about 50.

+Actually a little bit more than that at first, but they were using two boats or were planning to use two boats, and one of them proved unseaworthy.
 So they had to kind of downsize.
-So it ended up being only about 50 of their own number on that first Mayflower voyage, and then they sent over, you know, others from Holland came over and joined them in Plymouth, once that was established.
+So it ended up being only about 50 of their own number on that first Mayflower voyage.
+Then they sent over, you know, others from Holland came over and joined them in Plymouth and that was established.

-Keep in mind, there's only 400 or 500 total Pilgrims in Holland at this time, that was the entirety of the Pilgrims.
-You know, 50 of them came over to America on that first voyage, and the Speedwell was not seaworthy and couldn't go, so they had to cram into the Mayflower.
-Some of them couldn't get on it, families were separated apart.
-That's almost an unthinkable type of situation.
-You know, it's hard for us today, Jerry, to get into the mindset of this.
-If you're traveling to America from Holland or England, you just take an airplane or go on a boat.
-It was very different back then.
-I mean, it showed in the film it was fraught with death.
-I mean, it was just so often the boats wouldn't make it, people would die on the way, there'd be sicknesses, storms, you're coming to a country by the way that's not even developed.
+Keep in mind, there's only 400 or 500 total Pilgrims in Holland at this time, that was the entirety of the pilgrims.
+You know, 50 of them came over to America on that first voyage in the Speedwell, which was not seaworthy that it couldn't go so, they had to cram into the Mayflower.
+Some of them couldn't get out and families were separated.
+That's an almost unthinkable type situation.
+It's hard for us today, Jerry, to get into the mindset of this: You're traveling to America from Holland or England you just take an airplane or go on a boat.
+Very different back then.
+I mean, the show, the film was fraught with death.
+I mean, it was just so often boats wouldn't make it, people would die on the way, there'd be sicknesses, storms... you're coming to a country, by the way, that's not even developed.
 You're coming into the wilderness basically.
-So that leads well into our next sound bite on one of the things that happened during the voyage.
+So that leads well into our next soundbite on one of the things that happened during the voyage,